Monofilament Recovery & Recycling

 Be Line Conscious

 Consider the age and strength of your line.
 Keep track of all line you use.
 It is particularly important to take the time to remove fishing line from the mangroves if it becomes tangled there after miscasting.
-Even tag ends cut from leaders can be stored in an empty film canister or an empty tennis ball canister.
-Cut an 'X' into the lid of the canister to make it easy to poke the pieces of line through.
+Small pieces of line cut from leaders can be stored in a mini monofilament recycling bin, available for no cost at City Hall and Rotary Park Environmental Center.

 Recover Fishing Line